smores56/personal-site/src/routes/blog/announcing-weaver/+page.md

 amount = int(data["amount"]) # might throw if invalid
 ```

-Now, if the above Python was written to be Pythonic, then it would
+Now, if the above Python was written using its standard library, then it
-return a dictionary with the actual data types in it (e.g. `{ "amount": 5 }`),
+would return an object with the actual data types in it (e.g. `data.amount = 5`),
 but that is only possible because Python is dynamically typed, and I don't
 want to live in that kind of jungle.
 So as long as we live in Type Land,
 then we need to do the above.